-6.1 STATEMENT OF UNDERSTANDING OF PROJECT
+6.0 UNDERSTANDING OF PROJECT

-To demonstrate your comprehension of the project, the offeror should summarize their understanding of what the work is and what the work will entail.
-This should include, but not be limited to, the offeror's understanding of the purpose and scope of the project, critical success factors and potential problems related to the project, and the offeror's understanding of the deliverables.
-The offeror should include their specialized expertise, capabilities, and technical competence as demonstrated by the proposed approach and methodology to meet the project requirements.
-This section should be limited to no more than two pages.
+To demonstrate your comprehension of the project, please summarize your understanding of what the work is and what the work will entail.
+This should include, but not be limited to your understanding of the purpose and scope of the project, critical success factors and potential problems related to the project and your understanding of the deliverables.
+Your specialized expertise, capabilities, and technical competence as demonstrated by the proposed approach and methodology to meet the project requirements should be included.

-6.2 CORPORATE QUALIFICATIONS
+7.0 CORPORATE QUALIFICATIONS